Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Proposed Method

-While two-class FAS methods can learn to extract liveness and domain features separately from both live and spoof samples \cite{huang2022learning,huang2023towards,wang2020cross,zhang2020face}, one-class FAS methods cannot, due to the absence of spoof images and corresponding domain labels in their training data.
+While two-class FAS methods can learn to extract liveness and domain features separately from both live and spoof samples \cite{huang2022learning,huang2023towards,zhang2020face}, one-class FAS methods cannot, due to the absence of spoof images and corresponding domain labels in their training data.
 This limitation makes it difficult for one-class approaches to resolve the feature entanglement problem.
-To address this issue, we propose an \textbf{unsupervised feature disentanglement (UFD)} method that separates liveness and domain features directly from live images, under the one-class FAS setting where spoof data and domain annotations are unavailable.
+To address this issue, we propose a \textbf{self-supervised feature disentanglement (ssFD)} method that separates liveness and domain features directly from live images, under the one-class FAS setting where spoof data and domain annotations are unavailable.

-The design of the UFD method is motivated by two key data properties.
-First, in a live training image, the foreground facial region $\mathbf{x}^{f}$ and the background scene $\mathbf{x}^{b}$generally share the same domain information, as both are captured by the same camera in a consistent environment~\cite{nowara2021benefit}, as illustrated in Fig.~\ref{fig:motivation}.
+The design of the ssFD method is motivated by two key data properties.
+First, in a live training image, the foreground facial region $\mathbf{x}^{f}$ and the background scene $\mathbf{x}^{b}$ generally share the same domain information, as both are captured by the same camera in a consistent environment~\cite{nowara2021benefit}, as shown in Fig.~\ref{fig:motivation}.
 Second, different patches of the same face $\mathbf{x}^{f}_{m}$ within a video are expected to exhibit similar liveness characteristics~\cite{sun2022contrast}.
-These two observations motivate our UFD method to disentangle: i) the liveness feature $\boldsymbol{l}$, embedded in the various foreground facial parts $\mathbf{x}^{f}_m$ of the live image $\mathbf{x}$; and ii) the domain information shared between the foreground facial region $\mathbf{x}^{f}$ and the background region $\mathbf{x}^{b}$.
+These two observations motivate our ssFD method to disentangle: i) the liveness feature $\boldsymbol{l}$, embedded in the various foreground facial parts $\mathbf{x}^{f}_m$ of the live image $\mathbf{x}$; and ii) the domain information shared between the foreground facial region $\mathbf{x}^{f}$ and the background region $\mathbf{x}^{b}$.